tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/propagator_types.rst

 For the supported dynamics types, the following formulations are defined to be the conventional formulation:

 - **Translational Motion**: Cartesian coordinates
-- **Rotational Motion**: Quaternions defining rotation to body-fixed frame, angular velocity vector in body-fixed frame (see :ref:`rotational_dynamics`)
+- **Rotational Motion**: Quaternions defining rotation from inertial to body-fixed frame (see :ref:`quaternion_definition`), angular velocity vector of the body, in body-fixed frame
 - **Mass Dynamics**: Current mass (no other formulation is used)

 You will find and need to use *conventional* coordinates in these scenarios:

-- o describe the initial conditions of an object when creating propagator settings (typically using the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` or :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.rotational` functions)
+- To describe the initial conditions of an object when creating propagator settings (typically using the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` or :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.rotational` functions)
 - As an output to the ``state_history`` function from a ``Simulator`` object (such as the :class:`~tudatpy.numerical_simulation.SingleArcSimulator` class)
 - When extracting the current state from a :class:`~tudatpy.numerical_simulation.environment.Body` object

 Internally, Tudat uses the *conventional* state in the following places:

-- to update the environment model of an object (this also means that the states extracted from the body are expressed in the conventional coordinates);
+- To update the environment model of an object (this also means that the states extracted from the body are expressed In the conventional coordinates);
-- to update the acceleration model of an object.
+- Tso update the acceleration model of an object.

 Propagated Coordinates